 Envisaged that listing these companies on the Stock Exchange will curb the incessant revenue loss and will create capital availability to the economy.
-Furthermore, it will allow the regulatory authorities to have greater control over their activities.
+Furthermore, it will allow the regulatory authorities to have greater control over their activities;

-Constitute an Ad-hoc Committee to investigate and identify Oil and Gas Companies favoured to lift Nigeria's Crude Oil and put in place effective mechanisms to which companies will be quoted in the Nigeria Exchange Group (NEG) and report back within four (4) weeks.
+Set up an Ad-hoc Committee to investigate and identify Oil and Gas Companies favoured to lift Nigeria's Crude Oil and put in place effective mechanisms to which companies will be quoted in the Nigeria Exchange Group (NEG) and report within four (4) weeks (HR.
+77/07/2023).

-8. Need to Investigate the Utilization of Ecological Funds Released for the Great Green Wall from 2015 to Date:
+16. Need to Investigate the Utilization of Ecological Funds Released for the Great Green Wall from 2015 to Date